mammuth/ha-fritzbox-tools/README.md

 - `service.reconnect`  Reconnect to your ISP
 - `switch.fritzbox_guest_wifi`  Turns on/off guest wifi
-- `sensor.fritzbox_connectivity`  online/offline depending on your internet connection
+- `binary_sensor.fritzbox_connectivity`  online/offline depending on your internet connection
 - `switch.fritzbox_portforward_[description of your forward]` for each of your port forwards for your HA device
 - `switch.fritzbox_profile_[name of your device]` for each device in your fritzbox network